zotonic/zotonic/doc/manuals/modules/structure.rst

 an optional ``init/1`` function.
 This function will be called when the module is started.
 The parameter is a context record initialized for the site the module will be running in.
 This is useful when you need to initialize the database or other data structures for which you don’t need a running process.
+When you also need to execute code when a module stops you can export an optional ``terminate\2`` function.
+This function will be called when the module terminates.
+The first parameter is a Reason parameter which indicates why the module stopped.
+The second a context record similar to the one in the ``init/1`` function.

 When you do need a running process, read about those in the next topic, :ref:`manual-modules-gen_server`.